MiguelCastillo/Brackets-wsSanitizer/README.md

 The sample `.brackets.json` below enables wsSanitizer for every file, with indentation of 2 white spaces.
 The configuration file also defines a `path` that disables wsSanitizer for `sanitize.js`, uses tabs, and each tab is 4 spaces.
 Furthermore, you will be asked if you want to sanitize your documents when you open them.

-> Brackets `per file settings` cannot be configured at globally as a user preference; they can only be configured at a project level as a project preference.
+> Brackets `per file settings` cannot be configured as a user preference (globally); they can only be configured at the project level (project preference).
 Please read [this issue](https://github.com/MiguelCastillo/Brackets-wsSanitizer/issues/10) for details.

 #### `.brackets.json` with path settings